theptrk/jskell/currying.md

 // >1 arguments returns a curried function!

 #What is a partially applied function?

-Say a function takes two arguments, a city and a travel tip;
+- Say a function takes two arguments, a city and a travel tip;
 ```javascript
 node> var traveltips = (city, tip) => city + " " + tip;
 ```
 ```haskell
 ghci> traveltips city tip = city ++ " " ++ tip;
 ```
-- we can fully apply the functions like so
+- We can fully apply the functions like so
 ```javascript
 node> traveltips("taipei", "soy milk king has the best soy milk")
 > "taipei soy milk king has the best soy milk"